humzagk/Shortcut_Learning_Analysis_on_CNN_Models/README.md

 ![OpenCV](https://img.shields.io/badge/OpenCV-Computer%20Vision-green)

 ##  Overview
-State-of-the-art CNNs often achieve superhuman accuracy on benchmarks like ImageNet, yet they can fail catastrophically in real-world scenarios.
-This project investigates **"Shortcut Learning,"** revealing that standard models (like ResNet) function as **texture-matchers** rather than shape-recognizers.
+State of the art CNNs often achieve superhuman accuracy on benchmarks like ImageNet, yet they can fail catastrophically in real-world scenarios.
+This project investigates **"Shortcut Learning,"** revealing that standard models (like ResNet) function as **texture-matchers** rather than shape recognizers.

 Using the **Imagenette** dataset, this project quantifies the "Degradation Gap" that occurs when visual shortcuts (color, texture, background) are removed from an image.